SAP-samples/teched2024-AD181/exercises/ex3.5/README.md

 ## Logic for UI Components

-1. Select Card 1 \> Select to ABC icon under Title.
+1. Select Card 1 then Select the ABC icon under Title.

 <img src="images/image1.png"
 style="width:6.5in;height:5.18403in" />